citrusvanilla/tinyflux/docs/source/measurements.rst

 Working with Measurements
 -------------------------

 TinyFlux supports working with multiple measurements.
-A measurement is akin to a "table" in traditional RDMS.
-By accessing TinyFlux through a measurement, you are accessing the same API, but with a filter for the passed measurement.
+A measurement is analagous to a "table" in traditional RDMS.
+By accessing TinyFlux through a measurement, the same database API is utilized, but with a filter for the passed measurement.

 To access TinyFlux through a measurment, use ``db.measurement(name)``: